hyandell/alexa-smarthome-validation/README.md

 context.succeed(response);
 ```

 Test your skill with some bad responses to see if this works.
+Then you should setup some CloudWatch alarms on error metrics for your Lambda to be alerted of these errors going forward.

 ## Python